 - Ubuntu is community based-it runs on the community, it is made by the community and maintained by the community.
-Because of this, support is probably not available down the road at your local computer store-most likely the employees have never even heard of Ubuntu.
-If something breaks, you might have to fix it yourself!
+Because of this, support is not available down the road at your local computer store - most likely the employees have never even heard of Ubuntu.
+If something breaks, you will probably have to fix it yourself!
 Thankfully, the community is there to help.
-There are a lot of articles, guides, manuals and users on various internet forums and Internet Relay Chat (IRC) rooms that are willing to help out beginners to Ubuntu-and this is where you should turn if something goes wrong.
-Additionally, near the end of this book we include a troubleshooting chapter: Chapter 9: Troubleshooting. - Windows or Mac applications won't run on Ubuntu because the companies that create them haven't invested in creating programs for Ubuntu.
+There are a lot of articles, guides, manuals and users on various internet forums that are willing to help out beginners to Ubuntu-and this is where you should turn if something goes wrong. - Windows or Mac applications won't run on Ubuntu.
 For the vast majority of applications that most people use, there are suitable free alternatives available in Ubuntu.
-The rest are generally professional applications (such as the Adobe Creative suite)-if you absolutely cannot live without the latest Adobe software, then consider dual-booting. - Game developers usually design games for the largest market, where they can make the most profit.
-Since Ubuntu's market share is not as great as Windows or Mac, most game developers do not usually develop for Ubuntu as there would be little financial return for them in doing so.
+The rest are generally professional applications (such as the Adobe Creative suite)-if you absolutely cannot live without the latest Adobe software, then Ubuntu may not be for you. - Game developers usually design games for the largest market, where they can make the most money.
+Since Ubuntu is not as widely used as Windows or Mac, most game developers do not usually develop for Ubuntu as there would be little profit for them in doing so.
 If you're a heavy gamer, then Ubuntu may not be for you.
-If you like to play the odd game, then certain popular games will work under a Windows Emulator called Wine.
-Of course, there is active game development within the community, and many high quality games can be easily installed through the Software Center.
+If you like to play the odd game, then certain popular games will work under a Windows Emulator called Wine (see chapter XX).
+Of course, Ubuntu has games developed for it as well, which are easily installed through the Software Center.